Modular Building Maintenance Inspection Checklist & What to Know About Permitting

 Lighting

 - Always replace light fixtures with two or more bulbs as a set.
+Rather than replacing them one at a time.

 - Clean light fixtures with acrylic lenses regularly to maximize output.